fraander/typed-out/README.md

 </p>

 ## Terms of Use & Privacy
-Data is stored in Documents, so none of your data is shared with the developer.
-Use the app for its intended purpose.
+Data is stored only on your device, so none of your data is shared with the developer.
+Use the app for its intended purposes only.